reubenmiller/go-c8y-cli/docs/_docs/1-bash-installation.md

 Since the c8y cli tool is a golang binary, it is very portable and can therefore be downloaded manually and added to your `PATH` environment variable.

-However if you don't install the `c8y.plugin.sh` script or the zsh `c8y` plugin, then you are reponsible for repeating this procedure when updating c8y, and when setting/switching c8y sessions.
+However if you don't install the `c8y.plugin.sh` script or the zsh `c8y` plugin, then you are responsible for repeating this procedure when updating c8y, and when setting/switching c8y sessions.

 1. Download the latest version